-- (1) The council reserves its right to maintain oversight over the implementation of this Policy. - (2) For the purposes of such oversight the accounting officer must - (a) (i) within 30 days of the end of each financial year, submit a report on the implementation of this Policy to the council and - (ii) whenever there are serious and material problems in the implementation of this Policy, immediately submit a report to the council. - (3) The accounting officer must, within 10 days of the end of each quarter, submit a report on the implementation of the supply chain management policy to the mayor. - (4) The reports must be made public in accordance with section 21A of the Municipal Systems Act.
+- (1) Council must maintain oversight over the implementation of this Policy. - (2) For the purposes of such oversight the accounting officer must - (a) (i) within 30 days of the end of each financial year, submit a report on the implementation of this Policy to the council and - (ii) whenever there are serious and material problems in the implementation of this Policy, immediately submit a report to the council. - (3) The accounting officer must, within 10 days of the end of each quarter, submit a report on the implementation of the supply chain management policy to the mayor. - (4) The reports must be made public in accordance with section 21A of the Municipal Systems Act.